-Later in the morning, I will usually get a visit from Jon, Ed, or Daren who are supervising my work
+Later in the morning, I will usually get a visit from Jon, or Ed, who are supervising my work.

 It’s a lovely day and I drive into the workshop.
 Devon is a such a beautiful county of England and one of it’s most attractive features are the winding lanes with high banks, and leafy fields, on either side.
 I rent a room shared in a house with one other student so we share the car journey, usually getting in around 8.45 in the morning.
 The tutors have already been here from about 8.30 and one or two students are already here making cups of coffee and getting started with their work.

 Im nearly three months into my 50 week woodworking course now and I’m well on the way with what is one of the main teaching projects in the first half of the year.
 We started off learning how to use planes, saws and chisels and how to sharpen each of these tools.
 Jon, Ed (depending upon who is supervising) took us through a whole series of exercises cutting mitre joints and dovetail joints and planing to achieve exactness.
 All of this made me feel much more confident with how to use a bench plane and how to sharpen and use a set of bench chisels.